mckinsey/vizro/vizro-core/docs/index.md

     <div class="card-content">
       <h5>How-to Guides</h5>
       <p>
-        These guides offer step-by-step instructions on how to use our core features.
+        Step-by-step instructions on how to use Vizro features.
       </p>
     </div>
   </div>